Skip to main content

 • check_circleList-based interface replaces confusing icon grids

-• check_circleCaregiver can lock features and manage contacts via Lively Care app
+• check_circleCaregiver can manage contacts and simplify features through the Lively ecosystem

 • check_circleLarge text and high-contrast 6.7" display

-• check_circleCan be simplified progressively as dementia advances
+• check_circleCan be simplified further as needs change

 #3 Pick